 - Strathmore’s Who's Who

-- Super Lawyers: 2012 New York Rising Stars - Metro
+- Super Lawyers: New York Metro Rising Stars (as of 2012)

-- Guide to the World's Leading Women in Business Law (2012)
+- Guide to the World’s Leading Women in Business Law (as of 2012)

 - Legal 500 USA: International Arbitration (2009)